 Yeah, the Everly Brothers did it first, using a hook of "yeah, yeah, yeah, yeah" on their 1961 cover of the song "Temptation," which was a #1 hit in the UK.

 The Beatles released a German version translated as "Sie Liebt Dich" in the US in 1964.
-They learned some German when they became the house band in Hamburg in 1962, but needed a German speaker to help them with the lyrics.
+They learned some German when they became the house band at the Star-Club in Hamburg in 1962, but needed a German speaker to help them with the lyrics.
 They recorded the German version in Paris - it was the only time they recorded outside of England.

 Apart from "My Bonnie," which was recorded with Tony Sheridan in their early days in Hamburg, the only other song the Beatles recorded in another language, again German, was "I Want To Hold Your Hand